Home General country informationTurkey – General info

 1990

-Visitors to Turkey will find a rich variety of vegetables in their dishes.
-Fresh vegetables are of particular importance in Turkish cuisine.
-Vegetable dishes are prepared neat or with meat.
+Visitors to Turkey will find a varied preparation of vegetables in the dishes.
+Fresh vegetables are particularly important in Turkish cuisine.
+Vegetable dishes are prepared on their own or together with meat.

-Vegetables are also filled with rice and minced meat (dolma) or eaten cold with olive oil.
-It also offers lamb, veal, beef and chicken.
+Vegetables are also stuffed with rice and minced meat (dolma) or eaten cold with olive oil.
+In addition, lamb, veal, beef and chicken are offered.
 The devout Muslim is not allowed to eat pork.

-For breakfast there is tea or thin coffee and sweet pastries or white bread with tomatoes, cucumbers, sheep cheese or yogurt (mixed with Turkish honey).
+For breakfast there is tea or thin coffee and sweet pastries or white bread with tomatoes, cucumbers, sheep’s cheese or yoghurt (mixed with Turkish honey).

 Mezeler – the appetizers

-Visitors coming to Turkey for the first time are surprised by the variety of small dishes.
+Visitors who come to Turkey for the first time are surprised by the variety of small dishes.
 Appetizers are served on a large tray with small plates.

-Dolmas are stuffed peppers with rice, currants and pine nuts that are wrapped in grape leaves.
+Dolmas are peppers stuffed with rice, currants, and pine nuts wrapped in vine leaves.

 Humus is a spicy paste made from chickpeas.

-Cigara boerks are filled with white cheese and parsley.
-There are also Zuchinipuffer and baked Zuchinibüten.
+Cigara böreks are filled with white cheese and parsley.
+There are also zucchini pancakes and baked zucchini cakes.

 Doner kebab

-Doner kebab is the Turkish alternative to the Big Mac.
-Slices of meat are sliced off the rotating skewer and stuffed with raw onions and lettuce into the pide (a sliced flatbread).
+Döner kebab is the Turkish alternative to the Big Mac.
+Slices of meat are cut off on a rotating skewer and filled into the pide (a sliced flatbread) with raw onions and lettuce.

 Gözleme

-Gözleme (pronounced Gösleme) is a thin pancake that is equivalent to crepes.
-He is baked on a curved sheet metal.
+Gözleme (pronounced: Gösleme) is a thin pancake that is equivalent to crepes.
+It is baked on a domed tray.
 It is then filled with a mixture of sheep’s cheese and parsley.

-Lahmacun (pronounced: Lach-mah-dschun) is a mixture of pizza and tortilla.
-On dough minced meat is thinly spread and spiced with fresh garden herbs.
+Lahmacun (pronounced: Lach-mah-jun) is a mixture of pizza and tortilla.
+Minced meat is thinly spread on dough and seasoned with fresh garden herbs.

 Ayran